-While not all B2B goods can be sold online (especially those requiring customisation), you should still set up a dedicated product catalogue.
+While not all B2B goods can be sold online (especially those requiring customization), you should still set up a dedicated product catalog.
 You can separate your products into two categories:

 For the first product category, you can create B2C-like online experiences that include:

 Online product listings.

 Detailed product descriptions.

 With an array of out-of-the-box B2B ecommerce solutions such as BigCommerce, you don't need to start the development process from scratch.
 Instead, you can leverage premade, core ecommerce features, visual design tools, plug-ins and integrations to assemble your online store.
 This can save you time and costs on pre-launch.

 As you start your search, you’ll likely find that there’s no shortage of B2B ecommerce platform providers on the market.
 To narrow down your search, think about your business priorities and nonnegotiable features, and look for platforms that best meet your needs.

 And as we’ve been emphasizing, being able to create B2C-like experiences for your B2B buyers is key.